 I wasn’t a huge exerciser growing up at least in the terms of going to the gym to exercise.
 A kid of the 70’s and 80’s, I spent my days playing outside.
 It wasn’t until the last part of high school where I decided to join my school’s track team did I explore exercise and that was running.
 I then joined the Air Force and learned that exercise needed to be a part of my life and being fit was actually a big deal.
 It was in the Air Force that I discovered and fell in love with aerobics classes, especially those “step” aerobics types.
 Well long story short, numerous fitness instructors encouraged me to become an instructor myself.
 Eventually I became a certified aerobics instructor in 2007 and also what is known as an Air Force Physical Training Leader (PTL) back in 2000.
 It was also in 2000 that I started exploring classes called yoga but it wasn’t until I moved to Colorado in 2003 that I got hooked and found my perfect teachers…Ellis, Evelyn, and Stacy that I really began to grow.
 Since I was already an aerobics instructor, these three encouraged me to pursue Yoga Instructor Training.
 I officially became a trained yoga instructor in 2010.

-If you would like to practice with me, you can attend any of my classes on the various Air Force Bases (Peterson, US Air Force Academy, and Schriever) here in town at Eighteenth Element Yoga (Colorado Springs, CO).
-Occasionally, I even sub for Fort Carson.
+If you would like to practice with me, you can attend any of my classes on the various Air Force Bases (Peterson, US Air Force Academy, and Schriever), here in town at Eighteenth Element Yoga (Colorado Springs, CO) and multiple charity events.
+Also, I teach online livestream classes through Eighteenth Element Yoga.
+Occasionally, I even sub for Fort Carson either at their Iron Horse gym or Warriors Transition Unit.
 Classes are very affordable.
-They 100% free or cost just $4 dollars for a daily pass at USAFA ($2 at Ft.
+They are either 100% free or cost just $4 dollars for a daily pass at USAFA ($2 at Ft.
 Carson).
 Just call the front desk or visit their websites to learn when classes are held.
 My studio, Eighteenth Element Yoga is the best deal in town as we are very affordable!
-I am registered with Yoga Alliance; however, I keep my class advertisements current via www.yogafinder.com and also on Blu Shiva.
-You can also check there for when I’m teaching.
-Just navigate to USA/Colorado/Colorado Springs and you’ll see me.
+Walk in class rates for Eighteenth Element Yoga are just $8 dollars.
+I am registered with Yoga Alliance.
+To view Eighteenth Element Yoga’s schedule, click here and then on “Sign up Now.”
+As for the military installations, search the applicable group fitness classes for the respective location.

 Not sure if you’ll fit in???
 I think you will.
 I’ve taught active healthy adults 12 and up both men and women, pregnant ladies, older adults, out of shape/exercise newbies, those with PTSD, and people with seizures.
-Additionally, I have specialized training in “Hot Yoga,” “Seniors,” “Prenatal,” “Special Props,” “Mindful Yoga Therapy,” and “Restorative.”
+Additionally, I have specialized training in “Hot Yoga,” “Vinyasa,” “Seniors,” “Prenatal,” “Special Props,” “Trauma-sensitive Yoga,” “Yin,” and “Restorative.”
 I’m also the type who will research conditions so that I may deliver a best practice to suit any of my clients needs.
 All my clients are very special and each are considered V.I.P.s in my book.

 Group Fitness Instructor/Various Formats